AdobeDocs/analytics.en/help/analyze/analysis-workspace/workspace-faq/faq.md

 +++

 +++Does Analysis Workspace change pre-configured reports in Adobe Analytics?
 No. Because this is a separate environment, there are no changes to your existing or any pre-configured reports in Adobe Analytics.
-You can still employ standard Reports & Analytics and Report Builder reports using Analysis Workspace.
+You can still employ standard Report Builder reports using Analysis Workspace.
 +++

 +++Can I use Analysis Workspace for Data Warehouse?